 Humour and satire are the two human emotions that keep people going through the worst of times.
 There are very few people who master this art of satire, who take up the responsibility to make people laugh at their deprivations.

 Moin Akhtar was indeed one of those men who remain unparalleled because today as we observe his 5th death anniversary, he continues to make us laugh and smile.
-We honour this great man who was a brilliant at acting, impersonating, mimicking and most importantly spreading happiness across million of faces.
+We honour this great man who was brilliant at acting, impersonating, mimicking and most importantly spreading happiness across millions of faces.

 Here are five legendary roles played by the man himself that are imprinted forever in our minds

 A creation of Imran Aslam, Rozi is an all-time classic drama in which Moin Akhtar has played the role of a female artist.

 The drama was an adaptation of a Hollywood film, “Tootsie” and his role won him critical appreciation and was loved by all because of the hilarious depiction of female gender.

 Moin Akhtar’s role as an author in Anwer Maqsood’s Half Plate was one of his most outstanding performances ever.

 The role which depicted the plight of literary people who refuse to leave their country versus those who earn foreign currencies was worth lauding upon.
 This play which had legends like, Khalida Riyasat, Jamshed Ansari and Lateef Kapadia is immensely popular till date.